jdmonin/JSettlers2/README.txt

 For mysql:
 Run these commands, which will ask for the mysql root password:
   $ mysql -u root -p -e "SOURCE jsettlers-create-mysql.sql"
-  $ mysql -u root -D socdata -p -e "SOURCE jsettlers-tables.sql" If the scripts run without any errors, they will produce no output.
+  $ mysql -u root -D socdata -p -e "SOURCE jsettlers-tables-mysql.sql" If the scripts run without any errors, they will produce no output.
 To validate, you can list tables with this command:
   $ mysql -u root -D socdata -p -e "show tables"